learn-co-students/london-web-060319/32-react-pet-shelter/README.md

 still are way too many cute pets without any owners.
 Let's help them out by creating a UI in React!

-We **strongly** recommend completing this lab using Behavior Driven Development (BDD)––test the functionality in the browser **before** running the tests.
-You'll have a much better time seeing the results in the browser.

-Call `npm i && npm start` to run this project in your browser
+Open 2 terminals, run `npm i && npm start` in one and `json-server db.json -p=3003` in the other

 ## Instructions